 Showcasing reviews is awesome, but it’s just as important to make sure you are getting more reviews.
 Every happy customer who goes away without reviewing the dealership is lost positive word of mouth.
-Ed Butts Ford in La Puente, CA goes above and beyond to manage their online reputation.
-Their review page lets shoppers chose their experience, then steers them in the right direction.

-Once, it was the dealership that had all the power.
+Once, it was the car dealership that had all the power.
 Now, armed with the internet and mobile device that can always access it, the customer is in control.

-The means that dealership websites have the opportunity to embrace this shift and their role as curators and facilitators.
+The means that car dealership websites have the opportunity to embrace this shift and their role as curators and facilitators.
 The best automotive websites incorporate this into everything they do, but an extra step taken to share information and knowledge is what distinguishes standout dealers.